mutoulbj/target-databend/README.md

 This Singer target will automatically import any environment variables within the working directory's `.env` if the `--config=ENV` is provided, such that config values will be considered if a matching environment variable is set either in the terminal context or in the `.env` file.

-### Source Authentication and Authorization

-- [ ] `Developer TODO:` If your target requires special access on the source system, or any special authentication requirements, provide those here.

 ## Usage